MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Assignment to memory

-The **c()** command is almost useless in itself - we want to keep/save/use the contents of a vector for other analyses, we can do that using the assignment concept:
+The **c()** command is almost useless by itself - we want to keep/save/use the contents of a vector for other analyses, we can do that using the assignment concept:

 ```{r}
 4+5           # add 4 and 5